Kassimmm/disal-hugo-reasearch/content/_index.md

       text: |
         <br>

-        The **Disal Research Group** is a center of excellence in Machine Learning research.
+        This Research Lab is a center of excellence in Machine Learning research.
 Our work spans applications in public health, agriculture, biometrics, human emotions, and image processing.

   - block: collection
     content: